Ring vs. ADT

 You can choose from one of its three security packages: Secure, Smart and Complete.
 Free quotes are available for Secure, Smart and Complete packages pricing.
 The Starter Home Kit, which includes two door and window sensors and a smart home hub, is $199.

-You can also build your own system, which starts at around $160, and select from additional upgrades, such as an outdoor camera or doorbell camera.
+You can also build your own system, which starts at around $160, and select from additional upgrades, such as an outdoor camera or Google Nest Doorbell camera.
 Each system includes a digital panel, wireless remote and motion detector.
 ADT’s systems can be controlled from Amazon Alexa.